 Open to all District seniors, the Lilian LeFleur Community Scholarship provides one $1,000 scholarships to students who have taken Honors or Advanced Placement Spanish, who are members of their school's Spanish Club, and/or have participated in extracurricular Spanish language activities.
-In addition to the criteria above, this is a character based based scholarship program that recognizes well-rounded graduating seniors from any Jeffco Public Schools high school (required GPA: 3.0 unweighted).
+In addition to the criteria above, this is a character-based based scholarship program that recognizes well-rounded graduating seniors from any Jeffco Public Schools high school (required GPA: 3.0 unweighted).
 Character is defined to recognize students who demonstrate perseverance, responsibility, integrity, enthusiasm and inquisitiveness.
-High consideration given to students who can articulate their personal goals and communicate the impact their academic, school volunteer, and extracurricular activities has had on their high school career.
+High consideration is given to students who can articulate their personal goals and communicate the impact their academic, school volunteer, and extracurricular activities has had on their high school career.